 Network-attached storage involves using a reserved device with its IP address.
 The device can be used as a multimedia serve and functions as a lightweight database server.
-NAS mainly offers data redundancy meaning it will always generate a back up for your raw images.
+NAS mainly offers data redundancy meaning it will always generate a backup for your raw images.
 This ensures your images are fully protected.

 Disks and tape backup are the oldest backup methods in this list that can help you avoid losing your images.
 Tapes are inexpensive and tend to offer slow backup and recovery though they offer amazing solutions.
 With tapes, one backs up their data on a physical device.
-Disks on the other hand offer faster back up and recovery processes compared to rapes.
+Disks on the other hand offer faster backup and recovery processes compared to rapes.

 RAW files are excellent for professionals who are familiar with editing capabilities.
-JPEG and TIFF are the user-friendly formats that are secure form vulnerable loss.
+JPEG and TIFF are the user-friendly formats that are secure from vulnerable loss.
 Whenever you lose RAW images, opt for platforms like Recoverit to recover them effectively.
-Make your artistic vision so you can get shot you desire every time!
+Make your artistic vision so you can get the shot you desire every time!